In this article, we cover several points linked to one frequently asked question: How do I carry out a QC check?

 However, all AEs must give proof of how quality is being managed.
 This will form part of site assessments in the future.

-- volumes of tests
+- Volumes of MOT tests

-- numbers of testers
+- Numbers of MOT testers

-- experience of staff.
+- Experience of staff

 In all cases, AEs must keep documents – including proof of items identified by their procedures and the remedial action required.